-Delta will allow a full-sized carry-on and personal item for basic economy passengers.
-However, if you book with American or United, you may want to buy a bag like the small one in the picture below.
+Delta and American will allow a carry-on and personal item for basic economy passengers.
+However, if you book with United, you may want to buy a bag like the small one in the picture below.

 There are carry-on bags designed specifically to fit under the seat and meet personal item size requirements.

 Not following the carry-on rules will cost you!
-If an American or United passenger takes a full-sized carry-on bag to the gate, they’ll have to pay the regular checked bag fee plus a $25 gate handling charge.
+If a United passenger takes a full-sized carry-on bag to the gate, they’ll have to pay the checked bag fee plus a $25 gate handling charge.

 In some cases, that extra fee alone can make the basic economy fare more expensive than a main cabin ticket!

 After reading through the list of things that the airlines restrict for basic economy passengers, it begins to sound a lot like what you’d expect when you fly Spirit Airlines.